A crucial developmental milestone that often gets overlooked…

 5. Boosted Language Development

-As I touched on earlier, associative play also helps with language development as children have to learn how to communicate with their peers.
+As I touched on earlier, the associative play stage helps with language development as children have to learn how to communicate with their peers in social settings.

 Children will need to ask questions, barter and negotiate as they play.